JWLee89/Database-Wrapper-CSharp/README.md

 - Postgresql 1 ms per row
 - Mysql 1 ms per row

-Note: The initial connection operation in Postgresql takes 95 seconds.
+Note: The initial connection operation in Postgresql takes 95 milliseconds.
 I am assuming Mysql will yield roughly the same result, with oracle connection likely to be slightly faster.
 When I have time, I will be sure to measure the performance on my local PC.
 If the keepalive feature is set to true, since connection will be kept open, additional insertions will only take 1 millisecond.

 # API Documentation